This Fact Sheet is not relevant in your jurisdiction

 - your budget.

 If the court grants the warrant, your supplier must give you seven days’ notice (gas) or seven working days’ notice (electricity) before they can use the warrant to enter and disconnect your supply.
-Your supplier is more likely to offer to fit a prepayment meter than to disconnect your supply.
+Your supplier is more likely to fit a prepayment meter than to disconnect your supply.
 If you are getting benefits, consider whether Fuel Direct could be a better option for you than a prepayment meter.
 See the earlier section Make an offer you can afford.

 If your supplier thinks that fuel has been stolen, they may try to prosecute you for the theft.
 Try to find out key details.